-- 4. (1) You must, before the end of 28 days beginning with the day you become a Member or Co-opted Member of the Authority, or before the end of 28 days beginning with the day on which this Code takes effect (whichever is the later), notify the Monitoring Officer of any Disclosable Pecuniary Interest. - (2) In addition, you must, before the end of 28 days beginning with the day you become aware of any new Disclosable Pecuniary Interest or change to any interest already registered, register details of that new interest or change, by providing written notification to the Monitoring Officer. - (3) Where you have a Disclosable Pecuniary Interest in any matter to be dealt with, or being dealt with, by you acting alone in the course of discharging a function of the Authority (including making a decision in relation to the matter), then if the interest is not registered in the Register of Members' Interests and is not the subject of a pending notification, you must notify the Monitoring Officer before the end of 28 days beginning with the day you become aware of the existence of the interest.
+- 4.2.
+In addition, you must, before the end of 28 days beginning with the day you become aware of any new Disclosable Pecuniary Interest or change to any DPI interest already registered, register details of that new DPI interest or change, by providing written notification to the Monitoring Officer. - 4.3.
+Where you have a Disclosable Pecuniary Interest in any matter to be dealt with, or being dealt with, by you acting alone in the course of discharging a function of the Authority (including making a decision in relation to the matter), then if the DPI interest-is not registered in the Register of Members' Interests and is not the subject of a pending notification, you must notify the Monitoring Officer before the end of 28 days beginning with the day you become aware of the existence of the DPI interest.

-Declaring Interests
+5. Declaring Interests

-- 5. (1) Whether or not a Disclosable Pecuniary Interest has been entered onto the Register of Members' Interests or is the subject of a pending notification, you must comply with the disclosure procedures set out below. - (2) Where you are present at a Meeting and have a Disclosable Pecuniary Interest or Other Significant Interest in any matter to be considered, or being considered, at the Meeting, you must: - (a) disclose the Interest; and - (b) explain the nature of that Interest at the commencement of that consideration or when the Interest becomes apparent (subject to paragraph 6, below); and unless you have been granted a dispensation or are acting under paragraph 5(4): - (c) not participate in any discussion of, or vote taken on, the matter at the Meeting; and - (d) withdraw from the Meeting room in accordance with the Authority's Procedure Rules whenever it becomes apparent that the business is being considered; and - (e) not seek improperly to influence a decision about that business. - (3) Where you have a Disclosable Pecuniary Interest or Other Significant Interest in any business of the Authority where you are acting alone in the course of discharging a function of the Authority (including making an executive decision), you must:
+- 5.1.
+Whether or not a Disclosable Pecuniary Interest has been entered onto the Register of Members' Interests or is the subject of a pending notification, you must comply with the disclosure procedures set out below. - 5.2.
+Where you are present at a meeting and have an Interest Disclosable Pecuniary Interest or Other Significant Interest in any business matter to be considered, or being considered, at the mMeeting, you must: - 5.2.1. disclose the Interest; and - 5.2.2. explain the nature of that Interest at the commencement of that consideration or when the Interest becomes apparent (subject to paragraph 6_7 below); and unless you have been granted a dispensation or are acting under para 5(4):

+- 5.2.3. not participate in any discussion of, or vote taken on, the matter at the Meeting; and - 5.2.4. withdraw from the Meeting room in accordance with the Authority's Procedure Rules whenever it becomes apparent that

-- (a) notify the Monitoring Officer of the interest and its nature as soon as it becomes apparent; and - (b) not take any steps, or any further steps, in relation to the matter except for the purpose of enabling the matter to be dealt with otherwise than by you; and - (c) not seek improperly to influence a decision about the matter. - (4) Where you have an Other Significant Interest in any business of the Authority, you may attend a Meeting but only for the purpose of making representations, answering questions or giving evidence relating to the business, provided that the public are also allowed to attend the Meeting for the same purpose.
-Having made your representations, given evidence or answered questions you must: - (a) not participate in any discussion of, or vote taken on, the matter at the Meeting; and - (b) withdraw from the Meeting room in accordance with the Authority's Procedure Rules.
+- the business is being considered; and - 5.2.5. not seek improperly to influence a decision about that business. - Significant Interest in any business of the Authority where you are acting alone in the course of discharging a function of the Authority (including making an executive decision), you must: - 5.3.1. notify the Monitoring Officer of the interest and its nature as soon as it becomes apparent; and - 5.3.2. not take any steps, or any further steps, in relation to the matter except for the purpose of enabling the matter to be dealt with otherwise than by you; and - 5.3.3. not seek improperly to influence a decision about the matter. - 5.4.
+Where you have an Other Significant Interest in any business of the Authority, you may attend a Meeting but only for the purpose of making representations, answering questions or giving evidence relating to the business, provided that the public are also allowed to attend the Meeting for the same purpose.
+Having made your representations, given evidence or answered questions you must: - 5.4.1. not participate in any discussion of, or vote taken on, the matter at the Meeting; and - 5.4.2. withdraw from the Meeting room in accordance with the Authority's Procedure Rules.

-Sensitive Interests
+6. Sensitive Interests